rajusau/US-Accident-Exploratory-Data-Analysis/README.md

 # US-Accident-Exploratory-Data-Analysis
 Advanced Exploratory Data Analysis Using Python

-for analysis we used python pandas and numpy for visualization use matplotlib and seaborn
+For analysis we used python pandas and numpy

+For visualization use matplotlib and seaborn

 [Here is the link of the dataset](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/data).